thinkerssession/Agriculture/README.md

 Proper reporting of securities incidents.
 To declare an evironment pron to violence.<br>
 Then emmergence tracker settings on the app<br>
 Connecting the farmers to security agencies on the app<br>
-Installing CCTV or Droneson the farm land</p>
+Installations of CCTV or Drones on the farm land</p>